 The ADEIR employed improperly narrow project objectives in order to reject environmentally superior alternatives.
 The objectives for a project cannot be so narrowly defined so that they essentially preordain the selection of the agency’s proposed alternative.
 Case law under CEQA’s federal equivalent, the National Environmental Policy Act (“NEPA”) can be helpful in interpreting CEQA.
 Early CEQA cases relied heavily on NEPA case law.
 (No Oil, Inc. v.
 City of Los Angeles (1974) 13 Cal.3d 68, 80; Friends of Mammoth v.
 Board of Supervisors (1972) 8 Cal.3d 247, 261.)
 California courts agree that “NEPA cases continue to play an important role in adjudication of CEQA cases, especially when a concept developed in NEPA decisions has not yet been applied to CEQA cases.”
 (Del Mar Terrace Conservancy, Inc. v.
 City Council (1992) 10 Cal.App.4th 712, 732.)
 The position of the Seventh Circuit in

 Simmons v.
 U.S. Army Corps of Eng’rs (7th Cir.
-1997) 120 F.3d 664, 669, is therefore relevant to this case:
+1997) 120 F.3d 664, 669, is therefore relevant to

 The “purpose” of a project is a slippery concept, susceptible of no hard-and-fast definitions.
 One obvious way for an agency to slip past the strictures of NEPA is to contrive a purpose so slender as to define competing “reasonable alternatives” out of consideration (and even out of existence).
 The federal courts cannot condone an agency’s frustration of Congressional will.